Why you need to Declutter your House

-But here's the key to not going crazy at home: DECLUTTERING.
+But here's the key to NOT going crazy at home:

 You can call it minimalism, purging, simplifying, whatever.
 But I'm telling you there are decluttering benefits galore to have less stuff!

-Here are 8 reasons you need to start clearing the clutter in your own home now!
+Here are 8 reasons why you need to Declutter your House, NOW!:

 If your stuff is taking the majority of your day to manage, then you probably have too much stuff!

 For example: if your dirty laundry pile is beyond ever catching up on, then maybe you need to reduce the number of clothes everyone has and implement a manageable laundry routine.

 Or if you find you are constantly in the kitchen doing dishes or trying to clear your counters with no success, then maybe you need to pass on or pack up some of your dishes!

 And one of our biggest struggles of all?
 Toys.
 We gotta tame that beast, mama!

 And why are we doing this to ourselves?
 There are so much more important things to do that don't involve laundry, dishes or anything that requires a wipe.